AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab3/readme.md

 # Executive Summary
+In this chapter I plan to learn many things.
+I am hoping I will gain more skills that I will be able to use in the future that will give me more reach inside my career.
+What I will be learning about is software and python.
+I will also be exploring career fields in the tech industry and seeing where I would want to be involved.

 # Software
 The role of the operating system software is to manage hardware and create the interface between between the harware and user.
 A few examples of a Operating system software are Macos, Microsoft and Linux.